wangby511/System-Design-Architecture-and-Infra/sql-nosql.md

 We need to ensure ACID compliance like many e-commerce and financial applications.

-Our data is structured and unchanging.: Data is structured and unchanging in the long term.
+Our data is structured and unchanging: Data is structured and unchanging in the long term.

+If you need ACID properties, then you need to use a relational DBMS.
+Some examples are MySQL, Oracle, and Postgres.

 ### NoSQL database